NgModules help organize an application into cohesive blocks of functionality.

 What if I import the same module twice?

 That's not a problem.
-When three modules all import Module 'A', Angular evaluates Module 'A' once, the first time it encounters it, and does not do so again.
+When three modules all import Module 'A', Angular evaluates Module 'A' once, the first time it encounters it, and doesn't do so again.

 That's true at whatever level